Vikramank/SeattleAirbnb/README.md

-In this post I will analyse the given dataset and find answeres to the following questions:
+In this post I will use CRISP DM framework to explore the dataset.

+In particular analyse the given dataset and find answeres to the following Business questions:

 * What are the available options to stay in Seattle ?
 * What are some of characteristics of hosts?